Frequently Asked Questions

 Applicants who interview at IU School of Medicine but are not accepted are encouraged to contact the Office of Admissions at firstname.lastname@example.org to reapply.

-While admission and acceptance rates vary from year to year, for the 2015 entering class, IU School of Medicine received 6,146 applications and admitted 377 students.
+While admission and acceptance rates vary from year to year, for the 2017 entering class, IU School of Medicine received 7,206 applications and admitted 363 students.
+Find all enrollment data on the IU School of Medicine Fact Sheet.

 Focused research experience and internship programs are available statewide at IU School of Medicine campuses.
 Explore student research programs to find an academic program or summer internship in an area of medicine that advances specific skills or interests.